Herringbone Tile Pattern

 All our tiles are reclaimed and therefore have a certain patina and colour that can’t be matched within modern engineered products.
 As you will see in the pictures below, each tile slightly differs from each other.
 We have our specific range of terracotta tiles used in a herringbone which we cut long and thin specifically for use in a herringbone (KY4KR4LUBPLUBW).
 However, we are able to request bespoke orders and dimensions.
 Feel free to contact us with anything in mind.
 Below we have tried to provide some inspiration.

-2. This is a herringbone brick floor with our LUBP reclaimed brick tile.
+1. This is a herringbone brick floor with our LUBP reclaimed brick tile.
 This floor has proven to be very popular the last few years.
-Herringbone pattern and the rusticity of these tiles look great not only in a contemporary setting but in a period home.
+The herringbone pattern and the rusticity of these tiles look great not only in a contemporary setting but in a period home.
 This close up shot shows the patina and tone of these tiles.
 Fortunately you can now find sealers that keep this look too!

-4. We supplied a beautiful terraced house in London our LUBP brick tile and this was used for a path to the house.
-We love how this has turned out and the herringbone really adds character.
+3. We supplied a beautiful terraced house in London our LUBP brick tile and this was used for a path to the house.
+We love how this has turned out and the herringbone pattern really adds character.

 brick footpath